Parents: Talk to Your College Kids About Underage Drinking

 Every year in the U.S., college drinking contributes to:

-• 1,569 accidental deaths, including fatal car crashes
+- 1,569 accidental deaths, including fatal car crashes

-• 97,000 sexual assaults and date rapes
+- 97,000 sexual assaults and date rapes

-• 696,000 assaults by another student who has been drinking
+- 696,000 assaults by another student who has been drinking

-In addition, about 1 in 4 college students report that drinking—and especially binge drinking—has hurt them academically.
+In addition, about 1 in 4 college students report that drinking alcohol—and especially binge drinking—has hurt them academically.
 They've missed class, done poorly on exams and papers, and received low grades as a result of misusing alcohol.

-Address the risks of drinking head-on with your child.
-And make your expectations about not using alcohol clear.
+Address the risks of drinking head-on with your child and make your expectations about not using alcohol clear.
 Zero-tolerance messages appear to be the most effective at keeping kids from drinking in college.

-The first six weeks of the freshman year are a vulnerable time for heavy drinking.
+The first six weeks of freshman year are a vulnerable time for heavy drinking.
 Even so, keep reinforcing your zero-tolerance stance on underage drinking throughout college.
 You're showing continued concern for your child's well-being.

 If your child asks about your past drinking behavior, be honest.
 Own up to any risks you took—and any negative consequences that resulted.
-But answer your child's questions in ways that don't suggest underage drinking is OK.
+But answer your child's questions in ways that don't suggest underage drinking is okay.

 Sources: National Institute on Alcohol Abuse and Alcoholism; Substance Abuse and Mental Health Services Administration